-RVing with our Canine Companion PART TWO: Getting There
+RVing with our Canine Companion – Getting to Lake Okanagan, BC

 Kalli seems to have a sixth sense on our RV departure day.
 She performs a prancing-type river dance and lets out a few gleeful yips when hearing the final command.
 “Okay, Girl.
 It’s time to roll.
 Hop into the truck!”
 She quickly does as she’s told, securing her spot on a sheepskin blanket that’s been splayed out between the two of us.
 And then we buckle her in.
 Although her pet harness is home-made and isn’t mandatory, it’s worth our peace of mind.
 And the zip line that she’s leashed to will provide her with enough manoeuvrability to stand, sit, lie -And certainly bark at all the grazing cows that we pass by.

 The minute we roll out of our driveway, Kalli assumes her position.
 With both eyes riveted to the road, she not only serves as our canine companion but also our highway watchdog.
 The initial section of the route is a familiar one to all of us.
 With having a second home in the Cariboo we’ve made the trek along Highway 1 from Surrey countless times.

 As always, our first break is Aldergrove where we fill up on cheap(er) gas and next is the regular walk / water stop in Hope, (a.k.a., the “Chainsaw Carving Capital of Canada”).
 She loves sniffing around the lush municipal park and getting up close and personal with the chiselled eagles, grizzlies and wolves that border its perimeter.